 Haramlik and Salamlik

-Then comes the Persian room where the furniture dates back to the later Persian or Shah Abbas period, except for the bed, which is from Egypt, and the Byzantine room which connects the Haramlik to the Salamlik.
+Then comes the Persian room, where the furniture dates back to the later Persian or Shah Abbas period, except for the bed, which is from Egypt, and the Byzantine room, which connects the Haramlik to the Salamlik.

-The ancient Egyptian room used to be Gayer Anderson’s study and it still contains some ancient Egyptian objects, including an ancient map of Egypt engraved on an ostrich egg, and a black and gold mummy case dating back to the 18th century BC, and a bronze ancient Egyptian cat with gold earrings.
+The ancient Egyptian room used to be Gayer Anderson’s study, and it still contains some ancient Egyptian objects, including an ancient map of Egypt engraved on an ostrich egg, a black and gold mummy case dating back to the 18th century BC, and a bronze ancient Egyptian cat with gold earrings.

 In the Mohamed Ali room, you’ll find an Ottoman apartment with green and gold decorated walls and furniture from the Rococo period, including a throne chair dating back to one of the earlier Khedives.